 Whether you are entering into a marriage or are already married, you might be trying to figure out if a prenuptial or postnuptial agreement is worth considering.
 If either you or your spouse has children or assets that you want to protect, a prenuptial or a postnuptial agreement might be the right decision for you.

-Scholl Law Firm, PLLC works with individuals and families across Little Rock, Arkansas, and Conway on a variety of different family law matters, including prenuptial and postnuptial agreements.
+Scholl Law Firm, PLLC works with individuals and families across Little Rock, Arkansas on a variety of different family law matters, including prenuptial and postnuptial agreements.
 With over 20 years of experience, attorney Scott A. Scholl can provide you with reliable legal counsel and guidance.
 Call or reach out today to schedule your own case consultation.

 Considering A Marital Agreement In Arkansas?

 If you are looking into a prenuptial or postnuptial agreement, you may have a few questions about what they are and how they can benefit your marriage.
 Some of the most common questions that often come to mind include:

 Marital agreements exist for the purposes of asset protection.
 Having a marital agreement in place can allow you and your spouse to decide exactly how your property and assets will be handled in the event that the marriage fails.
 If that day ever comes, the marital agreement dictates explicitly what is marital property and what is separate, and how those assets get divided.
 It also can dictate each spouses’ rights and obligations after the marriage ends.